USB LAN Connect Operation Guide

 Requirements

-The LAN-USB Connect device will work with a CNC control with a standard DB25 RS-232 serial connection to the control box for the purposes of input/output of CNC data.
+The USB LAN Connect device will work with a CNC control that has a standard DB25 RS-232 serial connection to the control box for the purposes of input/output of CNC data.
 Typically, the CNC manufacturer refers this as read and punch tape functions.
-Power is obtained from the CNC machine tool.
+Power can be obtained from the CNC machine tool.

-If you own a Mazak Model, review LAN-USB and USB Connect Mazak Model Settings for more information.
+If you own a Mazak Model, review USB LAN and USB Connect Mazak Model Settings for more information.

-The LAN Connect does not support long Windows type file names.
+The USB LAN Connect does not support long Windows type file names.
 Use a DOS type

 8.3 file format with the LAN Connect.
 8.3 filenames have at most eight characters, optionally followed by a "." and a filename extension of at most three characters, e.g. part1234.txt.